mostafamedhat1983/ODC-project/README.md

 7. Set up an AWS Load Balancer.
 8. Send an email notification upon success or failure.

+-Jenkins pipeline is configures to run from a private git hub repo, but this repo visibilty was changed to public for sake of visiblty and sharing

 ![Untitled Diagram drawio](https://github.com/user-attachments/assets/7533434b-260d-4224-9cb8-974051fd4413)

 ## Prerequisites